You’ve seen all the euphoria from people who passed the bar exam.

 “To reach your long-term goal of passing the bar exam, motivation must come from yourself.
 To do that, enjoy the process.”

-Here’s another example, from someone just like you:
+Here’s an example, from someone just like you:

 When you’re having “fun,” you’re enjoying the process itself, and the result is sure to come eventually.